ian-antking/cv/README.md

 ## Skills

-  Some of the technologies I have worked with, plese note this list is not exhaustive:
+  Some of the technologies I have worked with, please note this list is not exhaustive:
   `Arduino` `AWS` `Babel` `Bootstrap` `Expo` `Express` `Git` `JavaScript` `Jest` `Mocha` `MongoDB` `Node` `Python` `Raspberry Pi` `React` `React Native` `Webpack`

 ### Fast Learner :running:

   I learned to code with the Manchester Codes intensive 24 week course.
 This was studied part-time in addition to working full time as a teacher in a secondary school.
-While studying, I was introduced to several new technologies, such as React, Express, Reac Native and Expo.
+While studying, I was introduced to several new technologies, such as React, Express, React Native and Expo.

   Prior to Manchester Codes, I was able to self learn Python and JavaScript.
 This was at a level sufficient to teach basic coding in school.